indoor dining room and chairs interior design by shalini misra

 Toshiro Green Table Lamp by Kira - Curio

 In today's dynamic world of design, we're witnessing a transformative shift in the approach to lighting, one that aims to enrich our living environments, uplift our mood and enhance everyday rituals.
-Many designers are experimenting with layered lighting and new materials, to unearth new ways to cast a warm glow.
+Many interior designers are experimenting with layered lighting and new materials, to unearth new ways to cast a warm glow.

 split circle pendant in hallway by square in circle